 Registering clusters outside Google Cloud installs the Connect Agent on the cluster to handle communication between the cluster and your Google Cloud project.
 You can read more about how the Connect Agent works in the Connect Agent overview.

 Anthos clusters on-premises (Google Distributed Cloud Virtual)

 Anthos clusters on VMware and Anthos clusters on bare metal are automatically registered to your chosen fleet at cluster creation time, with your fleet host project and other registration details specified in the relevant cluster configuration file.
-If you are using Anthos clusters on VMware, note that only user clusters must be registered, though you can optionally add registration details to admin cluster configurations too if you want to manage them as part of your fleet.
+If you are using Anthos clusters on VMware, note that from version 1.13 onwards, both admin clusters and user clusters must be registered.
+For versions prior to 1.13, you can optionally add registration details to admin cluster configurations if you want to manage them as part of your fleet.

 In rare circumstances you may need to update an on-premises Anthos cluster's registration status, for example if you want to register an existing admin cluster on VMware.
 To do this, follow the instructions for manually registering a cluster outside Google Cloud.

 Anthos clusters on AWS and Azure created using the Anthos Multi-Cloud API are automatically registered to your chosen fleet at cluster creation time, with your fleet host project specified when you run the relevant

 gcloud cluster create command.
 Because clusters created using Anthos Multi-Cloud already have a project associated with them (the project where the API is enabled), you need to do some additional setup at cluster creation if you want to register them to a fleet in a different project.
 Clusters created with the Anthos Multi-Cloud API cannot be unregistered or manually registered.

 Third-party Kubernetes clusters (attached clusters)